View from Williamsburg, Brooklyn, on Manhattan, 9/11: Creation

 On the morning of September 11, 2001, flights AA11 and UA175 left Logan International Airport in Boston with destination Los Angeles International Airport.
 Both planes were hijacked by members of the Islamist al-Qaeda terrorist network, and were flown into the Twin Towers of the World Trade Center in New York City at 8:46 and 9:03 a.m., respectively.
 Thomas Hoepker, a German photographer living in New York, was informed of the first attack by a colleague and shortly thereafter left his apartment on the Upper East Side to go to the scene of the attack.
 Since the subway was no longer running, he tried to go there by car.
 Because of heavy traffic and road closures, he used a detour through Queens and Brooklyn.
 On the way, he arrived at an Italian restaurant on the East River near the Williamsburg Bridge, on whose garden terrace the View from Williamsburg and two other shots of the same subject were taken.
-He took the photos with his Canon EOS analog camera and Fujichrome slide film.
+He took the photos with his Canon EOS camera and Fujichrome slide film.
 By this time, both towers had collapsed.
 He then continued toward the Manhattan Bridge to get to the disaster site.
 As a result of the road closure, he could only walk onto the bridge.
 Here he took more photos.